aelabassi/ArtCultHub/README.md

 # **ArtCultHub Marketplace**

-**ArtCultHub** is an NFT and a digital art and culture marketplace that aims to connect Moroccan artists and artisans with a global audience.
+**ArtCultHub** is an NFT and digital art and culture marketplace that aims to connect Moroccan artists and artisans with a global audience.
 The platform enables users to showcase and sell digital versions of traditional crafts, including NFTs of cultural art, promoting Moroccan heritage while supporting local artists.

 ---

 ## **Features**

 - **Frontend:** Developed with React.js for a dynamic and responsive user interface.
-- **Backend:** Built with Node.js, MongoDB, Redis, and Prisma for efficient data management and storage.
+- **Backend:** Powered by Node.js, PostgreSQL, Redis, and Prisma for scalable data management.
 - **Marketplace Functionalities:**
   - Browse and search for art.
   - Add items to a wishlist or purchase directly.